 Hyde Park is possibly the most famous park in London and it’s conveniently located in the heart of the city.
 Dating from 1637, it was commissioned by King Charles I and laid out by Lancelot ‘Capability’ Brown – one of the most prominent landscape gardeners and architects of his time.
 Hyde Park is also home to Speakers’ Corner, a popular meeting area for open-air debates, live music and performance art.
 Recently, the Serpentine Swimming Club has taken up residence here offering our visitors paddling boating on the Serpentine Lake which is surrounded by lily pads and swans!

 With a total area of 790 acres, Hampstead Heath is one of London’s largest parks.
 It is located on Parliament Hill, one of London’s highest points, and offers spectacular views of the city.
-Grassy meadows, forested regions, and a number of huge ponds may be found on the Heath.
+Grassy meadows, forested regions, and several huge ponds may be found on the Heath.
 It is the ideal spot in London to enjoy the outdoors, with an abundance of animals and little woodlands to get lost in.
-Swimming lidos are available for individuals who are daring enough to swim in the fantastic British weather.
+Swimming lidos are available for daring individuals to swim in the fantastic British weather.
 Kenwood House, a historical stately estate famed for its curated art collection, is a must-see for history aficionados

-The Thames has always been the lifeblood of London for years, delivering industries to the city.
-It is England’s longest river, with its terminus in the North Sea.
+The Thames has been London’s lifeblood for years, delivering industries to the city.
+England’s longest river is its terminus in the North Sea.
 Since prehistoric times, it has served as a colony basis, and it was strategically important to the Romans and English kings, as well as throughout both World Wars.
 There are a lot of firms in London that provide Thames cruises.
 From a number of significant places, cruises run as frequently as every 30 minutes.
 The cruises travel by Tower Bridge, the Houses of Parliament, and the London Eye, among other popular tourist attractions.
-Some cruises take place at night to allow you to view the attractions lighted up, while others include a supper or afternoon tea.
+Some cruises take place at night to let you view the attractions lit up, while others include a supper or afternoon tea.

-With so many galleries to visit displaying the greatest in classic and contemporary art, London is a perfect destination for art enthusiasts.
+London is a perfect destination for art enthusiasts with so many galleries to visit displaying the greatest in classic and contemporary art.
 Most of the city’s galleries, notably the National Gallery in Trafalgar Square, are free to visitors.
 With works by da Vinci, Turner, van Gogh, and Rembrandt on exhibit, the National Gallery offers something for everyone.
 The Tate Modern on the Southbank is a great place to go if you want to see a lot of modern art.
 The structure itself is a work of beauty, soaring over the ocean.
 Inside, you’ll discover works by Picasso, Klee, and Delauney, among others.
-On every floor of the structure, the gallery hosts interesting temporary exhibits, making it the ideal destination to get your art fixed.
+The gallery hosts interesting temporary exhibits on every floor of the structure, making it the ideal destination to get your art fixed.